Chris Townsend (businessman): Honours

 Townsend was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to Clinically Vulnerable People during the COVID-19 response.
 In February 2013, he was appointed Officer of the Order of the British Empire (OBE) in recognition for services to the London 2012 Olympic and Paralympic Games.

 Personal life

 Townsend was born in Rhodesia and lived in South Africa before moving to England aged 11.
 He was educated at a Catholic school in Crawley, West Sussex, during which time he became involved with music band The Cure and was inspired to work in the music industry, joining EMI as a graduate trainee from university.
 Townsend is also a Trustee and Chair of the Trading Company at the National Portrait Gallery as well as a Trustee and Chair of Digital Committee of the Royal Opera House, advising on commercial, digital and business transformation programmes and projects.
 Townsend is a keen conservationist and a Member of the Tusk Trust Development Board, of which Prince William, Duke of Cambridge, is the patron.

-Townsend lives in Wimbledon, West London.
-He has two sons, one Head of History at an Academy in South East London and the other CEO and founder of communications company Cavalier Communications.
+Since 2026 he is a Commissioner for the Commonwealth War Graves Commission.